AIIIXIII/VoiceMemo/README.md

-# VoiceMemo ♪
+# VoiceMemo
-speech to text memo generator in python.
+Speech to text memo generator in python. ♪

 ## USAGE